awsdocs/aws-cdk-guide/v2/ref-cli-cmd-synth.md

 ## Examples<a name="ref-cli-cmd-synth-examples"></a>

-### Synthesize the cloud assembly for a CDK stack named MyStackName and output the CloudFormation template to stdout<a name="ref-cli-cmd-synth-examples-1"></a>
+### Synthesize the cloud assembly for a CDK stack with logial ID MyStackName and output the CloudFormation template to stdout<a name="ref-cli-cmd-synth-examples-1"></a>

 ```
 $ cdk synth MyStackName